Zabriskije/Typora-GitHub-Themes/README.md

 # GitHub Dark Themes for Typora

 Hi folks!
-In this repo, you'll find GitHub Dark Default, Dark Dimmed, and Dark High-Contrast themes for Typora.\
+This repository contains Typora themes that are based on GitHub Dark Default, Dark Dimmed, and Dark High-Contrast.
+These themes were initially created by [Kinoute](https://github.com/kinoute/typora-github-night-theme), but have since been enhanced to provide a more authentic GitHub experience.
+For example, the themes now use `system-ui` as the main font instead of Nunito, and `ui-monospace` for code (as GitHub do).

-These themes are based on Kinoute's [GitHub Night Themes for Typora](https://github.com/kinoute/typora-github-night-theme).
-Still, they have undergone significant enhancements, such as using `system-ui` as a font instead of Nunito, for a pure GitHub experience.
-Additionally, the themes have undergone further improvements like enhanced code block border-radius, colors, list spacing, text line height, font weight, and checkboxes, among other enhancements.
+In addition, several other improvements have been made to the themes, such as enhanced code block border-radius, colors, list spacing, text line height, font weight, and checkboxes, among other enhancements.

 ![Github Dark Default](images/github-dark-default.png)
 ![Github Dark Dimmed](images/github-dark-dimmed.png)